MicrosoftDocs/cpp-docs.tr-tr/docs/c-runtime-library/reference/set-new-mode.md

 |-------------|---------------------|
 |**_set_new_mode**|\<New.h >|

-Daha fazla uyumluluk bilgileri için bkz: [Uyumluluk](../../c-runtime-library/compatibility.md).
+Daha fazla uyumluluk bilgisi için bkz.
+[Uyumluluk](../../c-runtime-library/compatibility.md).

 ## <a name="see-also"></a>Ayrıca bkz.